molr/molr/README.md

-### Concept & Vision
-The original document about the vision and purpose of molr can be found [here](docs/concepts-and-vision.md).
+### Core Concepts

-As this document reflects the actual state of development, here the current definition of the key entities in molr...
+The following are the key entities in molr...

 #### Mission
 A mission is something that can be run and (in most cases) produces side effects.